-The Margate Intervention programme plans to increase the Council's Housing stock by 40 units of affordable housing by the end of 2014 and the Ramsgate Empty Homes programme plans to increase the Council owned housing stock by a further 30 units by the end of 2014.
+The Margate Intervention programme sets out to transform the housing market in two of Britain's most deprived wards: Cliftonville West and Margate Central.
+The Ramsgate Empty Homes programme plans to increase the Council owned housing stock by a further 30 units by the end of 2014.